Edison Academy Magnet School

-The Edison Academy Magnet School (formerly known as the Middlesex County Academy for Science, Mathematics and Engineering Technologies) is a four-year career academy and college preparatory magnet public high school located on the campus of the Middlesex County College in Edison, in Middlesex County, New Jersey, United States, serving students in ninth through twelfth grades as part of the Middlesex County Magnet Schools.
-The school serves students from all over Middlesex County who are eligible to apply to their program of choice while in eighth grade.
+The Edison Academy Magnet School (formerly known as the Middlesex County Academy for Science, Mathematics and Engineering Technologies) is a four-year career academy and college preparatory magnet public high school located on the campus of the Middlesex County College in Edison, in Middlesex County, in the U.S. state of New Jersey.

-As of the 2021–22 school year, the school had an enrollment of 172 students and 11.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.0:1.
-There were 5 students (2.9% of enrollment) eligible for free lunch and 1 (0.6% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 175 students and 10.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 16.7:1.
+There were no students eligible for free lunch and 3 (1.7% of students) eligible for reduced-cost lunch.

 Awards, recognition and rankings

 In September 2013, the academy was one of 15 schools in New Jersey to be recognized by the United States Department of Education as part of the National Blue Ribbon Schools Program, an award called the "most prestigious honor in the United States' education system" and which Education Secretary Arne Duncan described as schools that "represent examples of educational excellence".

 Schooldigger.com ranked the school as one of 16 schools tied for first out of 381 public high schools statewide in its 2011 rankings (unchanged from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the language arts literacy (100.0%) and mathematics (100.0%) components of the High School Proficiency Assessment (HSPA).

 In its listing of "America's Best High Schools 2016", the school was ranked 10th out of 500 best high schools in the country; it was ranked third among all high schools in New Jersey.

-The Academy offers students the opportunity to apply and participate in the National Honor Society and Spanish National Honor Society.

-History

-Founded in 2000, the Academy inaugurated a freshman class of 40 students from all over the county and had its first graduating class in 2004.
-During the 2010–2011 school year, The Academy underwent the process of incorporating its first AP class into the curriculum, AP English Literature and Composition, running concurrent to the existing senior English class, British Literature.
-The first exam was administered that year, and the first full year curriculum will begin for the senior class of 2012.
-The Academy accepts 42 freshman students each year through a competitive admissions process.

-Education

-The major subjects of studies for four years are the following: